MicrosoftDocs/Viva/Viva/experience-growth.md

 ## Viva Topics

 Viva Topics helps to address a key business issue in many companies — providing the information to users when they need it.
 For example, new employees need to learn a lot of new information quickly, and may encounter terms and acronyms they know nothing about when reading through company information.
 To learn more, the user might need to step away from what they are doing and spend valuable time searching for details, such as information about what the term is, who in the organization is a subject matter expert, and maybe sites and documents that are related to the term.
-Now they can just hover over a term that has a topic associated with it, and learn that information within the flow of work.
+Now they can select a highlighted term that has a topic associated with it and get information including a description, people working on the topic, and sites, files, and pages that are related to it.
+Viva Topics uses AI to automatically search for and identify topics in your organization.

 ![Example of a topic)](./media/knowledge-management/saturn.png)

-Viva Topics uses AI to automatically search for and identify topics in your organization.
-It compiles information about them, such as a short description, people working on the topic, and sites, files, and pages that are related to it.

  A [knowledge manager or contributor](/viva/topics/topic-experiences-roles) can update the topic information as needed.
 The topics are available to your users, which means that for every instance of the topic that appears in a modern SharePoint site in news and pages, the text will be highlighted.
 Users can choose to select the topic to learn more about it through the topic details.
 Topics can also be found in SharePoint Search.